I wonder what is out of this world…

 We will be continuing to learn through topics of interest to your child.
 We shall be sending out a postcard, which you can fill in with your child, to send in information relating to your child’s interests from which we can build our planned topics.

-FS2 children only (Reception) will need to make sure they have their named PE kits in school on their peg, ready for our PE lesson.
+FS2 children only (Reception) will need to make sure they have their named PE kits in school on their peg, ready for our PE lessons.

 Please don’t hesitate to speak to us if you have any concerns, questions, or celebrations regarding your child.

-The information in this leaflet outlines the key skills we will be looking at during this term.
-Our topic of “I wonder what it out of this world” is going to begin based around the story of Superworm, building on the children’s interest of finding worms in our outdoor learning environment.
+The information below outlines the key skills we will be looking at during this term.
+Our topic of “I wonder what it out of this world” is going to begin based around the Kings Coronation!

 Personal, Social and Emotional Development